TumeniNodes/old-pkarcs-do-not-use/README.md

 - default:acacia_wood

 - default:aspen_wood

+## Announcing the new doors
+TumeniNodes 2017-07-03

+Added pkarcs doors.
+Arched doors which work exclusively with pkarcs.

+Basic options for doors are wood and metal types. (sorry, no glass types, you can add if you like)

+Acacia Wood

+Apple Wood (typically known as just "wood" in Minetest Game)

+Aspen Wood

+Jungle Wood

+Pine Wood

+Bronze

+Copper

+Iron

+Steel

+Tin

 ## Additional info
 If you want to get additional info about this fork, go to the [Minetest Forums](https://forum.minetest.net/viewtopic.php?f=9&t=22839).